Are we (women) the reason for workplace inequality?

-My larger concern is one that I hold as a core value.
-Who you are outside of work is who you are at work.
+That might sound silly to you.
+But people tend to strongly associate us with our jobs, whether we own the company or not.
+My larger concern is one that I hold as a core value: who you are outside of work is who you are at work.
 The way you treat people, the way you react under pressure, the way you handle delicate issues.

-Don’t get me wrong, I certainly let my hair down away from the office, but I wouldn’t engage in behavior at the bar that I wouldn’t be comfortable with my staff knowing.
-Because here is the thing, well two things: “Attitude is a reflection of leadership” (my fav quote from Remember the Titans), and you never know who is going to end up being your boss or colleague.
-Not to mention, treating people bad is just wrong.
-And IT WILL come back to haunt you.
+Don’t get me wrong, I certainly let my hair down away from the office.
+However, I wouldn’t engage in behavior at the bar that I wouldn’t be comfortable with professional associates knowing.
+Because here is the thing, well two things: “Attitude is a reflection of leadership” (my fav quote from Remember the Titans), and you never know who is going to end up being your boss, colleague, or hiring gatekeeper.
+Not to mention, treating people poorly is just wrong.

 Now, to circle back through the rabbit hole and address the opening question: If you are acting snarky outside of work how can you convince me that you are not acting snarky at work?
-In addition, is this “mean girl” personality or perception genuinely allowing us to advance in the workplace?
-I think not.
+In addition, can this “mean girl” personality or perception hold us back in the workplace?

-Now, don’t get me wrong… There is a slew of other reasons that women are at a disadvantage in the workplace.
+Now, before you send me hate mail – there is a slew of other reasons that women are at a disadvantage in the workplace.
 Many of them are out of our control.
 And this post is meant in no way to trivialize that.
 What I’m talking about here is something we can control.

-I believe that your success in life develops out of your environment.
-The harder you work to improve those things within your control, the easier you make your road ahead for the things that you cannot control.
-And the easier you make the road for those that will follow you.
+I think the harder you work to improve those things within your control, the easier you make your road ahead for the things that you cannot control.
+And – this is a big one – the easier you make the road for those that will follow you.